Computer Repair Tips .net

 Q. Why does a laptop get hot?

 A. Laptops are precision pieces of equipment.
-Just imagine, a bunch of clever engineers had to design a way of cramming all the equipment of a desktop PC into the tiny space of a laptop body.
+Just imagine that a bunch of very clever engineers had to design a way of cramming all the equipment of a desktop PC into the tiny space of a laptop body.
 When the laptop is on, the CPU is generating heat, just like your desktop PC.
-The difference is that the heat has to be handled differently.
-What happens is that the heat gets channelled away using copper to a series of fins.
-A laptop generally has an air intake on its underside.
-Air is sucked in and blown past the hot copper fins, and out the back or side of the laptop.
+The difference is that the removal of this heat has to be handled differently.

 In extreme cases, the laptop will get so hot that it will shut itself down, as a safety precaution.
 It does this so that it does not damage the internal components due to overheating.